ESG MANAGEMENT

 Social responsibility

-1. change in data presentation from 2024 onwards to active employees, an agreement was reached with the Trade Unions in December 2020 and a redundancy programme for 2021-2023 was announced, the Bank also launched a Voluntary Redundancy Programme
+1. change in data presentation from 2024 onwards to active employees.
+An agreement was reached with the Trade Unions in December 2020 and a redundancy programme for 2021-2023 was announced, the Bank also launched a Voluntary Redundancy Programme.
+In December 2023, as a result of negotiations with the trade unions, an agreement was signed on the rules for carrying out group layoffs and on the Voluntary Redundancy Programme.
+The agreement was concluded for the period 2024-2026

-3. as a result of the reassignment of the number of employees to the structure by Board of Directors, Top Management (B1 + B2), Lower Management, Other Employees, the approach to the presentation of the indicator on the percentage of women in management positions was changed
+3. as a result of the reassignment of employees to the structure divided into Management Board, Top Management (B1 + B2), Lower Management and Other Employees, the approach to presenting the indicator on the percentage of women in managerial positions was changed

-The following indicators have been adopted for governance and other topics related to compliance risk:
+The following indicators have been adopted for governance and compliance risk:

 • number of convictions and penalties for violations of anti-corruption legislation.

-As a responsible financial institution, BNP Paribas monitors the level of ESG risks of all its Business Customers.
-We also pay particular attention to the financing of sectors considered sensitive in terms of ESG risks.
+As a responsible financial institution, we monitor the level of ESG risks of all our Business Customers.
+We pay particular attention to the financing of sectors considered sensitive in terms of ESG risks, ensuring that our credit and investment decisions are consistent with the principles of sustainable development.

 • Value of sustainable financing (PLN billion)